college of arts and sciences

 - No more than one course may count toward both the student's major and a minor.

-Minors are available in Arabic Studies, Art History, Chemistry, Chinese, Computer Science, Economics, Film Studies, French, Geological Sciences, German Studies, Hispanic Studies, History, Irish Studies, Italian, Linguistics, Mathematics, Music, Philosophy, Physics, Russian, Sociology, Studio Art, Theatre, and Theology.
+Minors are available in Arabic Studies, Art History, Biology, Chemistry, Chinese, Computer Science, Economics, Environmental Studies, Film Studies, French, Geological Sciences, German Studies, Hispanic Studies, History, Irish Studies, Italian, Linguistics, Mathematics, Music, Philosophy, Physics, Russian, Sociology, Studio Art, Theatre, and Theology.
 Information regarding specific requirements is available in the departments.

 In addition to the areas of major study offered by individual departments, a variety of special programs are available.
 All of them are designed to provide a coherent grouping of courses drawn from various disciplines and focused around a specific theme.
 Through such programs, a student can integrate or enrich an academic program through completing a minor or developing an independent major.